PYDuquesnoy/SAMDemo/README.md

-The following Worshop can be run on any platform that supports docker.
+The following Workshop can be run on any platform that supports docker.

 Here we focus on running it with Docker for Windows, using Linux containers.

-## Clone this Repo into a local directory:
+## Clone this Repo into a local directory

 ```
 git clone <this repository>